Skip to main content

 • (if applicable) reference of existing pavement licence currently under consideration by the local authority;

-• a copy of a current certificate of insurance that covers the activity for third party and public liability risks, to a minimum value of £10 million, (NOTE: applicants should not purchase the higher level of public liability insurance until after the decision has been made on their application and that if the decision is to approve then it will be subject to proof of that higher level of insurance cover). and
+• a copy of a current certificate of insurance that covers the activity for third party and public liability risks, to a minimum value of £10 million, (NOTE: applicants should not purchase the higher level of public liability insurance until after the decision has been made on their application and that if the decision is to approve then it will be subject to proof of that higher level of insurance cover);

-• (Following Submission of the application) evidence that the applicant has met the requirement to give notice of the application (for example photographs of the notice outside the premises and of the notice itself);
+• (following Submission of the application) evidence that the applicant has met the requirement to give notice of the application (for example photographs of the notice outside the premises and of the notice itself).

 3.2 Fees